Search for pair production of first- and second-generation scalar leptoquarks in pp collisions at sqrt(s) = 7 TeV: Introduction

 Major sources of SM background are $\cPZ/\gamma^*$+jets, \PW+jets processes, and $\ttbar$.
 Smaller contributions arise from single top production, diboson processes, and QCD multijet processes.
 The major backgrounds are determined either from control samples in data or from Monte Carlo (MC) simulated samples normalized to data in selected control regions.

-After final selection, the data are well described by the SM background predictions, and upper limits on the LQ cross section are set using a CL$_\mathrm{S}$ modified frequentist approach~\cite{Junk:1999kv,Read:2000ru}.
-Using Poisson statistics, 95\% confidence level (CL) upper limits are obtained on the leptoquark pair-production cross-section times branching fraction as a function of leptoquark mass ($M_{\mathrm {LQ}}$).
+After final selection, the data are well described by the SM background predictions, and upper limits on the leptoquark pair-production cross section are set using a CL$_\mathrm{S}$ modified frequentist approach~\cite{Junk:1999kv,Read:2000ru}.
+Using Poisson statistics, 95\% confidence level (CL) upper limits are obtained on the leptoquark pair-production cross section times branching fraction as a function of leptoquark mass ($M_{\mathrm {LQ}}$).
 This is compared with the NLO predictions~\cite{PhysRevD.71.057503} to determine lower limits on $M_{\mathrm {LQ}}$ for $\beta = 1$ and $\beta = 0.5$.
-The $ll jj$ and $l\nu jj$ channels are combined to further maximize the exclusion in $\beta$ and $M_{\mathrm {LQ}}$, especially for the case $\beta \sim 0.5$, where combining the two channels increases the sensitivity of the search.
+The $\ell\ell jj$ and $\ell\nu jj$ channels are combined to further maximize the exclusion in $\beta$ and $M_{\mathrm {LQ}}$, especially for the case $\beta \sim 0.5$, where combining the two channels increases the sensitivity of the search.

 The data and the initial event selection are detailed in Section~\ref{dataobject} of this paper, followed by a description of the signal modeling and background estimates in Section~\ref{model} and Section~\ref{background}, respectively.
 Section~\ref{selection} contains the final event selection, and Section~\ref{systematics} describes the systematic uncertainties.
 The results of the search are presented in Section~\ref{results} and summarized in Section~\ref{conclusions}.